GC41G:

 Extreme weather events are, by definition, rare, but can have an outsized impact on human society.
 In this session, we aim to address two related questions with regard to extreme temperature and precipitation events, including drought.
 First, to what extent have extreme events changed in frequency and/or intensity, relative to changes in the mean?
 Second, what climatic influences and physical mechanisms underlie variability and changes in extreme events, and how are extremes in temperature and precipitation related?
 We encourage contributions that utilize new data sources, present novel methods for assessing changes in extremes given limited data, and incorporate observations with physical models.

-Conveners: Andrew N Rhines, Harvard University, Cambridge, MA, United States, Peter J Huybers, Harvard University, Department of Earth and Planetary Sciences, Cambridge, MA, United States and Paul C Loikith, Portland State University, Geography, Portland, OR, United States
+Conveners: Andrew N Rhines, Harvard University, Cambridge, MA, United States, Peter J Huybers, Harvard University, Department of Earth and Planetary Sciences, Cambridge, MA, United States and Paul C Loikith, Portland State University, Geography, Portland, United States

 Cross-Listed: